 Minister of Public Infrastructure, Honourable Ian Patches Liburd, said the drain has long been an issue and one which he promised to address upon assuming office.

 “The drain needed to be repaired because it harbored mosquitoes; there was a stench coming from it, and it [water] ran into people’s yards,” he said.
+The Minister is now working with a company that uses jetters to try and clean the drains out.
+It is going to take at least 1 week for the work to be carried out.

 Once the repairs are complete, Minister Liburd promised that the drain will be properly cleared as part of a second phase.